-Whānau-centred coordination between different service systems also needs to be managed carefully and recognise strengths in natural support networks or other existing support arrangements.
-It is important to acknowledge that many disabled people and people with health conditions and their whanau have significant concerns about the potential loss of financial assistance, or other support they rely on.
+Whānau-centred coordination between different service systems also needs to be managed carefully and recognises strengths in natural support networks or other existing support arrangements.
+It is important to acknowledge that many disabled people and people with health conditions and their whānau have significant concerns about the potential loss of financial assistance, or other support they rely on.

-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

+Action: Extend the period Supported Living Payment recipients can work more than 15 hours a week from six months to two years.
+This action involves changes to legislation.

+This ties in with the Welfare Overhaul.
+The responsible government agency is the Ministry of Social Development.

+Action: Value diverse work outcomes and pathways to work within MSD systems (including part-time and intermittent work).

+This ties in with the Welfare Overhaul.
+The responsible government agency is the Ministry of Social Development.

+Action: Expand specialist disability employment services.

+This ties in with the Welfare overhaul.
+The responsible government agency is the Ministry of Social Development.

-Initial actions 2020-2022 Links Responsibility Extend the period Supported Living Payment recipients can work more than 15 hours a week from 6 months to 2 years (this action involves changes to legislation) Welfare Overhaul Ministry of Social Development Value diverse work outcomes and pathways to work within MSD systems (including part-time and intermittent work) Expand specialist disability employment services Scale up integrated health and employment services (developed by MSD in partnership with health sector organisations such as District Health Boards or Primary Health Organisations, including Individualised Placement Services for people who access mental health and addiction services) Develop a Diploma in Employment Support (building on Employment Support Practice Guidelines) + Careerforce Explore opportunities to strengthen integration between primary mental health and addiction services and employment services Government response to He Ara Oranga Ministry of Social Development + Ministry of Health
+Action: Scale up integrated health and employment services (developed by MSD in partnership with health sector organisations such as District Health Boards or Primary Health Organisations, including Individualised Placement Services for people who access mental health and addiction services).

-This plan is a living document and new actions will be developed that address this priority alongside Government's broader work programme, guided by the kaupapa and informed by monitoring.
+This ties in with the Welfare Overhaul.
+The responsible government agency is the Ministry of Social Development.

+Action: Develop a Diploma in Employment Support (building on Employment Support Practice Guidelines).

+This ties in with the Welfare Overhaul.
+The responsible agency is Careerforce.

+Action: Explore opportunities to strengthen integration between primary mental health and addiction services and employment services.

+This ties in with Government response to He Ara Oranga.
+The responsible government agencies are the Ministries of Social Development and Health.